-In some cases, an injured person has a very limited amount of time to give what is called notice of intent to file a lawsuit.
+In some cases, an injured person has a very limited amount of time to give what is called a notice of intent to file a lawsuit.
 (Also, in Washington State the statute of limitations is tolled for minors.)

-If the statute of limitations quickly approaching, that might be why a lawyer won’t take your case.
+If the statute of limitations is quickly approaching, that might be why a lawyer won’t take your case.
 Often, it is difficult to determine all the negligent parties without some discovery.
 That is one reason that at Coluccio Law, we do not accept cases with a quickly approaching statute of limitations.

-The jurisdiction of a personal injury case is based on the type of incident, where the incident occurred, where the people involved live or where the companies involved are based.
+The jurisdiction of a personal injury case is based on the type of incident, where the incident occurred, where the people involved live, or where the companies involved are based.

-The attorneys has to be licensed to practice in the jurisdiction where your case is based.
+The attorney has to be licensed to practice in the jurisdiction where your case is based.
 An out of state can associate with a local attorney and request that the court admit the lawyer for a specific case.

 For example, a lawyer who is only licensed to practice law in Washington might not be able to help you with a car crash in Idaho, unless they are admitted to handle the specific case by the court.

 There are many different types of injury cases, and lawyers tend to specialize or focus on certain types of cases.

 They might not feel qualified to work on a case outside of their usual practice area.